instadw/instadwell-blog/_posts/2026-2-14-top-6-co-living-spaces-in-saket-and-malviya-nagar-posh-living-vs-budget-reality.md

 -   For Singles: If you are single, avoid the independent flats in Khirki (safety issues).
 Stick to Managed PGs like Stanza Living or Zolo.

 -   Safety Warning: Khirki Extension and Saidulajab internal lanes can feel unsafe after 11 PM due to poor lighting.
 Always choose a property on a "Main Gali" (Main Lane).

+**InstaDwell vs. Stanza Living in Saket:** Stanza Living operates mostly in the premium J Block and Shivalik pockets at a similar ₹15,000-25,000 price band.
+InstaDwell's zero-brokerage listings from HelloWorld and Zolo offer the same standard of managed security and housekeeping, often at a lower effective cost once you factor in Stanza's onboarding charges.

 ### Top Managed Options (Tech-First):